-- Both nodes (GAL4 and GAL11) show fairly small changes in expression, and neither change is statistically significant: they are rendered as light-colored circles. - These slight changes in expression suggest that the critical change affecting the red nodes (GAL1, GAL7 and GAL10) might be somewhere else in the network, and not due to either GAL4 or GAL11. - Note that our network shows that GAL4 interacts with GAL80 (YML051W), which shows a significant level of repression: it is depicted as a blue rectangle. - Note that while GAL80 shows evidence of significant repression, most nodes interacting with GAL4 show significant levels of induction: they are rendered as red rectangles. - GAL11 is a general transcription co-factor with many interactions.
+- Both nodes (GAL4 and GAL11) show fairly small changes in expression(light colors), and neither change is statistically significant (circle shape).
+This is shown in the network analysis as they are both rendered as light-colored circles. - These slight changes in expression suggest that the critical change affecting the red nodes (GAL1, GAL7 and GAL10) might be somewhere else in the network, and not due to either GAL4 or GAL11. - Note that our network shows that GAL4 interacts with GAL80 (YML051W), which shows a significant level of repression: it is depicted as a blue rectangle. - Note that while GAL80 shows evidence of significant repression (blue rectangle), most nodes interacting with GAL4 show significant levels of induction: they are rendered as red rectangles. - GAL11 is a general transcription co-factor with many interactions.

-Note: Putting all of this together, we see that the transcriptional activation activity of Gal4 is repressed by Gal80.
+Note: Putting all of this together, we find that the transcriptional activation activity of Gal4 is repressed by Gal80 (as also noted on the NCBI GENE page).
 So, repression of Gal80 increases the transcriptional activation activity of Gal4.
 Even though the expression of Gal4 itself did not change much, the Gal4 transcripts were much more likely to be active transcription factors when Gal80 was repressed.

-Collectively, this explains why there is so much up-regulation in the vicinity of Gal4.
+Collectively, this explains why there is so much up-regulation in the vicinity of Gal4 (noted in our network as red colored nodes).